An Overview of Services

-Each year, the school organizes a fall semester trip to Detroit, MI and a winter semester trip to Washington, D.C. which includes student-alumni networking receptions and presentations by Ford School alumni in their workplaces.
+Each year, the school organizes a fall semester trip to Detroit, MI and a winter semester trip to Washington, D.C. both which include student-alumni networking receptions and presentations by Ford School alumni in their workplaces.
 Networking opportunities are also held across several cities in conjunction with annual Ford School Worldwide Spirit Day (scheduled in mid-July, around President Ford's birthdate).

 The Career Resources Library has a wealth of information to assist students in learning about policy careers.
 Our print resources include policy area and location-specific directories, employer recruiting literature, and general job search and interviewing guides as well as other print resources to assist you in your career exploration and decision-making.
 The library also provides application materials for fellowships and post-graduate internship programs such as the Presidential Management Fellows Program.
 In addition to our print resources, a computer, printer, telephone and fax are available for students to contact employers and conduct their job or internship search activities.